 Australia itself covers almost 2 million square miles and is the 6th largest country in the world.
 Like the United States, many Australians live on the coasts in large cities.
 However, unlike America, most of Australia’s land is inhabitable desert.

 The climate does vary throughout the country but lives up to its reputation of being the “Sunburnt Country.”
 The southern states are cooler in the winter months from June to August, but it’s convenient to travel to Australia all year round.
+One of big things to do in Australia, is protect yourself from the sun.
+Seriously.
+They take it really seriously for a good reason.

 There are six states and three territories.
 The largest Australian cities are Sydney in New South Wales, Melbourne in Victoria, and the nation’s Capital, Canberra in the Australian Capital Territory (ACT.)
 With so many different landscapes, experiences, and opportunities, a local outlines 15 amazing things to do in Australia to get you started on planning the ultimate trip down under.